rhysseddon/Vision-Furniture-MS4-Project/README.md

 - A link to the delivery policy on the help centre page.
 - Subtotal which will be total of all the items plus delivery cost.
 - Grand total will be delivery plus subtotal.
-- Below buttons to "keep shopping" and to secure checkout"
+- Below buttons to "keep shopping" and to "secure checkout"
 - If there are no items in the cart, a subheading will display "Your cart is empty" and a "keep shopping" button.

 <details>